Haze, heat and storms are bringing danger and discomfort to many parts of the US

 “We had damage all the way from northeast Kansas, all the way down into Kentucky and across Indiana,” said John Bumgardner, a meteorologist with the National Weather Service in Illinois.

 In the South, a dangerous heat wave that has been blamed for the deaths of at least 14 people was expected to last into the weekend in some areas.
-Forecasters warned that heat indexes could rise above 110 degrees Fahrenheit (43 degrees Celsius) and an excessive heat warning was in place Friday for parts of Tennessee, Arkansas and Mississippi.
+Parts of Tennessee, Arkansas and Mississippi were under excessive heat warnings Friday as heat indexes rose above 110 degrees Fahrenheit (43 degrees Celsius) in some places.

-The storm in the Midwest did help clear the region’s air of smoke from Canadian wildfires that had prompted warnings for people to stay inside.
+At a park just outside downtown, teenage baseball players participated in a tournament and used cold towels between innings to cope with the heat.
+Coach Jordan Sheffield said he planned to pick up a fan for the dugout.

+“You can kind of see it on their face, really.
+The red face a lot.
+A lot more of them red faced,” said Sheffield.
+“A lot of hands on their knees, things like that.
+So I kind of keep an eye on that and just try to keep them as cool as possible."

+The EPA warned Friday that parts of Pennsylvania, New York, New Jersey and Connecticut could experience “unhealthy” air conditions because of ongoing wildfires in Quebec and northern Ontario.

+“The primary concern is high concentrations of fine particle air pollution that is unhealthy, especially for sensitive groups such as people with respiratory disease, the elderly, or people with compromised health,” the agency said.

+The Midwest storm helped clear that smoke from the region's air.
 The Environmental Protection Agency had listed many cities, including Chicago, Detroit, Indianapolis and Cleveland, Ohio, as having “very unhealthy air” earlier in the week.

-The EPA warned Friday that parts of Pennsylvania, New York, New Jersey and Connecticut could experience “unhealthy” air conditions because of the wildfires in Quebec and northern Ontario.

-“The primary concern is high concentrations of fine particle air pollution that is unhealthy, especially for sensitive groups such as people with respiratory disease, the elderly, or people with compromised health,” the agency said.

-The Midwest might only have a brief respite from the Canadian smoke as another storm is poised to move through the region Sunday, meteorologist Bumgardner said.
+But the Midwest might only have a brief respite with another storm is poised to move through the region Sunday, meteorologist Bumgardner said.

 “Behind that our winds will probably switch back to northerly, which theoretically could bring a little more smoke into the area,” Bumgardner said.
 “But that’s tough to predict more than a day or two out.”